-7.4.1 The installer should request that the distributor assist the installer in labeling all bulk oil tanks with the brand name, SAE viscosity grade, and API service category of the engine oil being stored.

-7.4.2 Prior to allowing a distributor to dispense product into a bulk tank, the recipient of the delivery shall complete the following steps:

-a) Using the paper or electronic confirmation provided by the distributor in accordance with 6.3.4, confirm that the brand name, SAE viscosity grade, and API service category match the product ordered. b) Measure via tank gauge or other device the contents of the tank into which the engine oil will be dispensed.
+- 7.4.1.
+The distributor shall assist the installer in ensuring that all labeling appearing on bulk oil tanks will clearly display the brand name, SAE viscosity grade, and performance designation per 3.2.13 of the engine oil being stored.
+All labeling must remain current. - 7.4.2.
+The installer should ensure that a log detailing product receipt, date, tank location and volume is kept up to date - 7.4.3.
+The installer must work in concert with all distributors to ensure that the labeling of all bulk tanks and dispensing equipment will be updated in a timely manner, whenever changes to performance designations and/or products stored in the tank take place. - 7.4.4.
+Prior to allowing a distributor to dispense product into a bulk tank, the recipient of the delivery shall complete the following steps: - a.
+Using the paper or electronic confirmation provided by the distributor in accordance with 6.3.4, confirm that the brand name, SAE viscosity grade, and API service category match the product ordered. - b.
+Measure via tank gauge or other device the contents of the tank into which the engine oil will be dispensed.
 The installer may also check the distributor's meter-head to make sure it is zeroed out.
 After delivery, the installer should take the same measurements again.
-The installer should document these measurements in a written log maintained by the installer to provide a long-term record that can be used to verify the quantity of deliveries.

-7.4.3 Drop tickets or any other written documentation associated with the quality and quantity of the bulk engine oil delivered shall be kept for at least 6 months by the installer.
+The installer should document these measurements in a written log maintained by the installer to provide a long-term record that can be used to verify the quantity of deliveries. - 7.4.5.
+Drop tickets or any other written documentation associated with the quality and quantity of the bulk engine oil delivered shall be kept for a minimum period consisting of the balance of the current year plus one calendar year in paper or electronic format.
+An example of the retention period appears in 5.1.1.1.

-7.5 Installation Practices
+7.5.
+INSTALLATION PRACTICES

-7.5.1 Engine oil change options shall be clearly and accurately represented to consumers through a menu board, list of services, or other promotional methods.

-7.5.2 Bulk engine oil installation hoses, hose reels or nozzles and bulk tanks shall be clearly labeled with the brand name, SAE viscosity grade, and API service category of each oil being dispensed.
+- 7.5.1.
+Engine oil change options shall be clearly and accurately represented to consumers through a menu board, list of services, or other promotional methods. - 7.5.2.
+Bulk engine oil installation hoses, hose reels or nozzles and bulk tanks shall be clearly labeled with the current brand name, SAE viscosity grade, and API service category of each oil being dispensed.

-7.6 Customer Receipts
+7.6.
+CUSTOMER RECEIPTS

-The customer receipt for the engine oil change shall clearly identify the brand name, SAE viscosity grade, and API service category of the oil installed.
-For example, the receipt would provide the following information: "Specific Brand SAE 5W-30 SN/GF-5."
+The customer receipt for the engine oil change shall clearly identify the brand name, SAE viscosity grade, and API service category and API license status of the oil installed.
+For example, the receipt would provide the following information: "Specific Brand SAE 5W-30 API-Licensed SP/GF-6A."

 An installer has the option to indicate that the brand of oil is a "house brand."
 Note, however, that an API engine oil license is not transferable and the licensee does not have the right to grant sublicenses.
-If an installer chooses to rename an engine oil as a "house brand," the receipt would provide the following information: "House Brand SAE 5W-30 SN/GF-5."
+If an installer chooses to rename an engine oil as a "house brand," the oil must be identified as "unlicensed."
+For example, the receipt would provide the following information: "House Brand Unlicensed SAE 5W-30 SP/GF-6A."